runwayml/learn/docs/importing.md

 ![Import Model #5](https://runway.nyc3.cdn.digitaloceanspaces.com/documentation/tutorial_model_importing/5_small.png)

+#### 5. Push a new commit to trigger a build

-Once you've imported your model, a model build should be triggered automatically.
-Runway will clone the code from your repository and use its `runway.yml` file to build a Docker image from your model.
+Once you've imported your model to Runway, you must push a new commit to GitHub to trigger a model build.
+When you do so, Runway will clone the code from your repository and use its `runway.yml` file to build a Docker image from your model.
+Each new commit pushed to the `master` branch of GitHub repository linked to a model will trigger a new model version to be built by Runway.
 Select the "Versions" tab in your model page to view all builds, past and present.

 ![Import Model #6](https://runway.nyc3.cdn.digitaloceanspaces.com/documentation/tutorial_model_importing/6_small.png)

-Clicking on a model version to view details about the build.
+Click on a model version to view details about the version builds.
 You will notice that the `default` switch is flipped automatically for the first build.
-This means that the model is now published by your Runway users and available for others to use.
+This means that the model is now published by your Runway users and is available for others to use.
 You can set any successfully built version to be the `default` version, but you must have at least one default version.
-This is an intentional decision for the time being, as _Private Models_ is a feature still to come.
+This is an intentional decision for the time being, as _Private Models_ is a feature that is still to come.

 ![Import Model #7](https://runway.nyc3.cdn.digitaloceanspaces.com/documentation/tutorial_model_importing/7_small.png)